 This is an online course in Anatomy and Physiology.
 Both lecture and laboratory study materials and assignments will be delivered through the Blackboard Learning Management System at NTCC.
-Students should ensure that they have the appropriate hardware, software, and technical skills for completing all
+Students

 Contact me with any questions you may have.

 Communication: NTCC email is the official form of communication used in this course and by the college.
 I expect that you will regularly check your email and that you will email me using your NTCC email account.
 Announcements will also be emailed to you frequently.
 When you email me, I will respond in a timely manner, within 24 hours on weekdays and within 48 hours on weekends.